 Stage 2 - Witnessing 100 per cent of each test program

 Testing is carried out by the Customer’s Laboratory personnel in the presence of the NCB, CBTL or LTR and as requested by the NCB, CBTL or LTR.
-Qualified witnessing staff of the NCB, CBTL, or a LTR, shall be present whenever tests are conducted, and shall supervise, check, and witness all critical aspects of the tests.
+Qualified witnessing staff of the NCB, CBTL, or a LTR, shall be present whenever tests are conducted, and shall supervise, check, and witness all critical aspects of the tests in the same manner as it would be done within the CBTL.

 This includes but is not limited to: